austinsilveria/tricksy/README.md

 ### Limitations
 1. This is approximate inference.
 The active neuron predictors do not have perfect recall, leading to slight accuracy degradation.
 See the [Deja Vu paper](https://proceedings.mlr.press/v202/liu23am/liu23am.pdf) for an in depth evaluation.
 2. Takes advantage of relu, which not all models use.
+However, similar to how [Deja Vu](https://proceedings.mlr.press/v202/liu23am/liu23am.pdf) computes attention head sparsity by only keeping the top K heads based on output norm, we can likely apply this to models without relu by keeping the top K neurons sorted by norm.
+This works because independent computation dimensions (attention heads or neurons) with low norms contribute very little to the total residual.

 ### Potential Improvements
 1. Evaluations--to push the sparsity levels, we need evaluations to measure accuracy degradation.